Enhancing Visual Place Recognition via Fast and Slow Adaptive Biasing in Event Cameras: Methodology

 The pixel bandwidth determines the maximum permitted frequency of input signal, filtering away all higher frequency components \cite{gracca2023shining}.
 Figure \ref{fig:pixel_bandwidth} illustrates how higher bandwidth increases the output event rate.
 Event thresholds concern with the minimum change in light intensity required to generate event spikes.
 Figure \ref{fig:event_threshold} illustrates how higher thresholds lower the output event rate.

 We vary the pixel bandwidth and event thresholds to maintain event rates within desirable range $R \in [R^-, R^+]$.
 However, the instances of these changes have to be monitored because changing pixel bandwidth or event thresholds lead to momentarily disruptive event bursts in the output.
-Hence slow and simultaneous fixed-step adaptations $\Delta B_\text{p}$ and $\Delta B_\text{e}$ are performed in pixel bandwidth $B_\text{p}$ and event thresholds $B_\text{e}$ respectively if the event rate remains outside the desired bounds for the previous $N$ consecutive time samples.
+Hence slow and simultaneous fixed-step adaptations $\Delta B_\text{p}$ and $\Delta B_\text{e}$ are performed in pixel bandwidth $B_\text{p}$ and event thresholds $B_\text{e}$ respectively if the event rate remains outside the desired bounds for the previous $N$ consecutive time samples despite fast changes in the refractory period (Section~\ref{subsec:rate_for_refr}).
 Specifically, at time $t$:

 and similarly for $B_\text{e}$ noting a change in signs: